Viicos/jsonlogic/docs/source/usage/typechecking.rst

 every function defined in ``"literal_casts"`` will be called, until one of them doesn't raise any exception (generally a :exc:`ValueError`).

-The default value for :attr:`~jsonlogic.typechecking.SettingsDict.literal_casts` is the one given in the example.
+The default value for :attr:`~jsonlogic.typechecking.TypecheckSettings.literal_casts` is the one given in the example.

 .. warning::